aws-samples/retail-demo-store/README.md

 ## Developing Services Locally

-The Retail Demo Store supports running its services locally in Docker.
-As part of contributing a fix or enhancement, we have [detailed instructions](./src) on how to get up and going quickly.
+The Retail Demo Store supports running the web user interface and backend services in a local container on your machine.
+This may be a handy option while testing a fix or enhancement.

+[Detailed instructions](./src) are available on how to get going with local development.
+Note that you will still need to set up one of the development options described above, and have a working deployment in your AWS account as some of the services will need to access cloud-based services as part of deployment.

 # Known Issues